Pitfalls and Outlooks in Using COMET: Problems

-\paragraph{Sensitivity to sentence segmentation.} Like most MT metrics, COMET is a sentence-oriented metric, but sometimes in the evaluation of MT, we do not provide the systems with sentence-segmented input.
-This is most often the case in speech translation (ST) where sentence segmentation is treated as part of the task \cite{ahmad-etal-2024-findings}.
+\paragraph{Sensitivity to sentence segmentation.} Like most MT metrics, COMET works at the sentence level, but sometimes sentence-segmented input is not available.
+This is often the case in speech translation (ST) where sentence segmentation is treated as part of the task \cite{ahmad-etal-2024-findings}.
 To address the problem of mismatching segmentation between the system output and the reference, a common solution in ST is to re-segment the output using a minimum error rate method \citep{Matusov:2005} in order to force-align it with the reference.
 Forced alignment can introduce segmentation errors resulting in truncated (thus grammatically incorrect) sentences.
-There is evidence that COMET, as a metric reliant on sentence embeddings, is more sensitive to these segmentation errors than metrics like BLEU, which rely purely on $n$-grams with no linguistic notion of the sentence \citep{amrhein-haddow-2022-dont}.
-However in their comparison of COMET with human ranking, \citet{sperber-etal-2024-evaluating} suggested that COMET-based ranking is robust to segmentation errors yet that a ``more thorough study of this issue is needed''.
+There is evidence that COMET, as a metric reliant on sentence embeddings, is more sensitive to segmentation errors than string-based metrics, like BLEU, which rely purely on $n$-gram overlaps with no linguistic notion of a sentence \citep{amrhein-haddow-2022-dont}.
+In a recent comparison of COMET with human ranking, \citet{sperber-etal-2024-evaluating} suggested that COMET-based ranking is robust to segmentation errors but that a ``more thorough study of this issue is needed''.

+\paragraph{Other metrics.} Our work focused on COMET, the current most popular family of MT metrics.
+Nonetheless, our recommendations could apply to other neural metrics, like MetricX-23 \citep{juraska-etal-2023-metricx}, because many issues we outlined are due to their statistical learning nature.
+Even beyond this, metric reporting and score interpretation in practice, e.g. software usage or averaging across multiple directions, can be problematic for string-matching metrics like BLEU or chrF too.